Ask a question, request a quote or check recovery status. Call us.

 Most RAID 5 and higher systems are geared specifically to continue to operate when a RAID disk is lost, albeit in a “degraded” mode.
 In systems based on RAID 5, there have been reports of up to 65% speed degradation, while with RAID 10, as little as 6%.

-Operating in degraded RAID mode is not only possible, but isa good working solution when a RAID disk fails.
+Operating in degraded RAID mode is not only possible, but is a good working solution when a RAID disk drive fails.
 And yet, many system administrators are content to run degraded RAIDs longer than they should, which can lead to catastrophic RAID failure.
 Because the RAID has what is called fault tolerance redundancy, it enables the system to continue working.
-But because a second RAID hd failure will destroy the RAID setup, it is best to rebuild it right away.
+But because a second RAID HDD failure will destroy the RAID setup, it is best to rebuild it right away.
+Basically, then, if a single drive in the array fails, it is best practice to IMMEDIATELY replace that drive.
+Doing so will save you a lot of time and money.

 Pay Attention To Failed Disks In Large Arrays

 Failing to repair a link in the RAID system can provide its own issues, particularly at higher RAID levels.
-A RAID 50, as an example, will not show very perceptible data performance loss.
+A RAID 50, as an example, will not show very perceptible data performance loss, whereas a RAID 5 will show instant performance loss.

-While on one hand this is one of the advantages of higher level RAIDs, on the other hand, it can be its own curse.
-A limited loss of performance may encourage a system admin to continue to run his RAID array with a single lost drive, as the degradation “seems” unimportant.
-And, while somewhat true, the single drive loss can be easily repaired (without actually sending a drive in for RAID drive repair), simply by replacing it.
-A silent issue, though, continues to lurk behind the scenes.
+While on one hand this is one of the advantages of higher level RAIDs, on the other hand, the multi drive array can offer up its own particular curse.
+A limited loss of performance may encourage a system admin to continue to run the RAID array with a single lost drive, as the degradation “seems” unimportant.
+And, while somewhat true in terms of performance, the single drive loss can be easily repaired (without actually sending a drive in for RAID drive repair), simply by replacing it.
+So why take the risk when a silent issue continues to lurk behind the scenes?
+Many people do take the risk, and it ends up biting them in the end.

-Where some System Admins also run into problems with the single hard drive failure is that they attempt to use other non-replacement utilities to “fix” the broken RAID.
-Even worse, they mistakenly “reformat”, and lose all data contained on the RAID.
+Where some System Admins also run into problems with the single hard drive failure is when they attempt to use other non-replacement disk recovery utilities to “fix” the broken RAID disk set.
+Even worse, they may mistakenly “reformat”, and lose all data contained on the RAID.
 These situations definitely require professional RAID data recovery, and can be addressed easily if there is not too much data written over the old data.

 Backing Up The Array Is Critical

-One of the key factors when rebuilding a RAID array is the backup.
+One of the key factors when rebuilding a RAID array is the backup that it is built from.
 It is always important to have a backup, but never more so than when your RAID system is rebuilding itself.
 If your RAID hard disks were purchased around the same time, and are of the same lot, they may all be subject to failure, mainly because of age and amount of use.
 So backing up all data should always be your first step when attempting a single disk RAID recovery.

 RAID hard drive failure is a difficult situation for any company to be in.
-Because many RAID hdd configurations are set up specifically for redundancy on mission critical applications such as Microsoft Exchange servers or Oracle database servers, restoring them can mean the difference between profit and loss for many companies.
-But RAID drive failure is not necessarily an emergency issue.
+Because many RAID HDD configurations are set up specifically for redundancy on mission critical applications such as Microsoft Exchange servers or Oracle database servers, restoring them can mean the difference between profit and loss for many companies.
+But RAID drive failure is not necessarily an emergency issue if it is handled seriously and correctly.

 Hard Drive Recovery Group RAID recovery engineers are some of the most experienced in the industry today.
 And, HDRG is one of the few shops to offer expedited 24 hour turnaround RAID data recovery services.
 Our ability to drop-ship a RAID box from anywhere in the United States makes our expedited service a critical one for small companies all the way up to Fortune 500 corporations and US Government departments including all branches of the US Military.